percona/pmm-doc/docs/setting-up/server/docker.md

 ### Migrate from data container to host directory/volume

-!!! note alert alert-primary "Availability"
-    This feature is available starting with PMM 2.29.0.

 To migrate your PMM from data container to host directory or volume run the following command:
 ```sh
 docker cp <containerId>:/srv /target/host/directory